mattvillegas/try-rs/README.md

 2. Config File
-By default, experiments are stored in ~/src/tries, and colors.
-To change this, create ~/.config/try-rs/config.toml:
+By default, experiments are stored in `~/work/tries`.
+You can customize the path and the UI colors (themes).
+To change this, create `~/.config/try-rs/config.toml`:

 ```toml
 # ~/.config/try-rs/config.toml